Breaking barriers and fulfilling a need: How Support Ontario Youth (SOY) matches qualified apprentices with employers in the trades sector

 For some new apprentices, this includes what to expect on the job, tracking hours and competencies, financial literacy and how to stand out as an “ideal candidate” for an employer.

-SOY also provides help with résumé writing and networking to help them stay on track and get placed with another employer in a timely manner.
+SOY also provides help with résumé writing and networking to help apprentices stay on track and get placed with another employer in a timely manner.